W0812232/PurseMvc/README.txt

 adding new view

 1230
-working on style
-making images folder finding image online.....
+made new style sheet so nothing important in the otherone is changed working on style making images folder finding image online.....

 1235
+made font and images folders
 found image that website says is copyrightfree and no attribution required sore use adding to home page downloading font off dafont and using fontsquirle to use

 2007
 Trying to re-add the second item to data base to have 10 items